 - Frequently Asked Questions

-The first four semesters and clinical residency portion of this program are offered in an intensive format and must be taken in full-time study.
+The first four semesters and clinical residency portion of the entry level nursing program are offered in an intensive format and must be taken in full-time study.
 Courses are offered in a fixed schedule with required clinical experiences that may be scheduled Monday through Saturday.
 This program meets California Board of Registered Nursing (BRN) requirements for licensure.

 |Semester 1||15 units|